 Q: What is a normal day like for you as you run your business?

 I wake up, get my husband off to school (he’s a teacher), and then have a cup of coffee (very important!).
-I work during the baby’s morning nap and afternoon nap, and I’ll take some conference calls in between if my clients don’t mind some baby noise in the background.
+I work during my toddler’s naptime, and I’ll take some conference calls in between if my clients don’t mind some noise in the background.
 Greyson and I always walk the dog in the afternoons before Sam gets home, and we all have dinner together.
 Then, Greyson goes to sleep and I work 2-4 more hours before going to bed myself.

 Q: How long have you been writing?
 What is your favorite thing to write?

 I’ve been writing since I was six.
 I was always writing silly poems for my mom or for my teachers, and I also liked writing stories.
 As I grew up, writing became my escape during my teenage years.
 I used to write stories with my friends, and I kept multiple embarrassing journals.
 When I began my freshman year of college, I decided to dedicate my life to the English language and declared a degree in English.
 From there, I took several intensive courses in creative writing and ended up excelling in the program.
 These days, I love journaling and writing poems still.
 I also write elaborate stories in my head every night before I go to sleep that rarely make it to the page.

 As a kid, I loved Roald Dahl, Shel Silverstein, and, of course, J.K.
 Rowling.
 I still love those, but my favorite genres these days are realistic fiction, fantasy, biographies, memoirs, and young adult fiction (my guilty pleasure).
 My library card gets a lot of use!

 Q: If you could be anywhere other than here, right this minute, where would you be?